computing-in-the-liberal-arts/SIGCSE2021-PreSymposium-Event/docs/CallForParticipation.md

 This event builds on priorities identified at our [SIGCSE 2020 Pre-Symposium event](https://computing-in-the-liberal-arts.github.io/SIGCSE2020-PreSymposium-Event/), and the program committee invites submissions for the following sessions:

-  * Curricular innovations that support uniquely liberal arts approaches to computing.
+  * __Curricular Models:__ Descriptions of curricular innovations that support uniquely liberal arts approaches to computing.
-  * Best practices for “CS+X” courses.
+  * __CS+X Courses:__ Descriptions of “CS+X” courses, outcomes, and best practices for CS+X in a liberal arts context.
-  * Models for mentoring, recruiting and hiring PhD candidates and postdocs into computer science positions at liberal arts institutions.
+  * __Recruiting:__ Models for mentoring, recruiting and hiring PhD candidates and postdocs into computer science positions at liberal arts institutions.

 All submissions will be lightly screened by the program committee for suitability.
 All suitable submissions will be made available to the community through this site and all authors of accepted submissions will receive an invitation to participate in the event.
 In addition, the program committee will extend invitations to the authors of select submissions to participate in a panel discussion that will begin each session.